BITSS-OPA/URAP-week-progress/29-polly-spring-22/Weekly Progress.md

 ---

+## Week 9 (April.
+7 - April.
+13)

+- [ ] Choose a paper to reproduce.
+- [ ] Finish Scoping and Access Stages of the new paper.

+I worked x hours.

+---

 ## Week 8 (March.
 31 - April.
 6)

-- [ ] Complete the Access Stage of the Paper.
+- [x] Complete the Access Stage of the Paper. https://www.socialsciencereproduction.org/reproductions/3171e0a7-3d05-440f-9856-2fde9dd2a6b0/index
- !!
-I finished the access stage for the first figure but still need time for the second one.
-I will update the report before Friday night with the complete link!!
-I worked x (4 so far) hours.
+I worked 8 hours.

 ---